determined-ai/determined/docs/integrations/data-transformers/pachyderm.rst

  Viewing Pachyderm Data from Determined
 ****************************************

 Determined provides a basic data lineage to your Pachyderm repo.
+When configured, you will be able to select a hyperlink from the Determined WebUI that opens your Pachyderm repo in a separate browser tab.
 This allows you to view your Pachyderm repo when running an experiment or when viewing checkpoints derived from your Pachyderm data.

 To enable basic data lineage, add an ``integrations`` section to your :ref:`experiment configuration
 <experiment-config-reference>` file.
 This section should include your Pachyderm repo ``dataset``,